HP Multi Jet Fusion 3D Printing (MJF)

 HP Multi Jet Fusion 3D Printing

-The HP Multi Jet Fusion produces the least expensive, most durable and fastest 3D printed nylon parts on the market.
+Produces the least expensive, most durable and fastest 3D printed nylon and rubber-like TPU parts on the market.

 RapidMade uses the HP Multi Jet Fusion 3D Printer to provide our customers with better products, faster and at less cost.
 Set your production free from the design limitations of traditional manufacturing—render intricate shapes with precision and durability every time.

 When complexity, performance and cost are all essential, there’s no need to compromise.
 Simply put, the HP Multi Jet Fusion is the best industrial 3D printer for most additive manufacturing applications, bar none.

 If you are new to MJF or 3D printing in general please check out our beginner’s guide to MJF to better understand this revolutionary technology.